Nonprofits reveal $180M of recent MacKenzie Scott donations

 “And the one rule about fight club is, you can’t talk about fight club,” Herbst said, quoting the movie.

 Herbst says she was contacted in the fall by a team who identified themselves only as representing an anonymous donor.
 They wanted to learn more about Young People in Recovery, which had a $2.5 million budget before the $3 million gift from Scott.
-The donation is the largest the nonprofit has ever received.
+The donation is the largest the nonprofit has received.

 Herbst says she’s had similar conversations with large donors that didn’t result in any funding so she didn’t get her hopes up.